Shawn-DX/emiyaarcheryjournalpublic/PRIVACY_POLICY.md

 ## Acknowledgment

-By using Emiya Archery Journal, you acknowledge that you have read and understood this Privacy Policy and agree to the collection and use of information in accordance with this policy.
+By using Target Archery Journal, you acknowledge that you have read and understood this Privacy Policy and agree to the collection and use of information in accordance with this policy.

 ---

 **Note**: This privacy policy is designed to be transparent about our minimal data collection practices.
-Since Emiya Archery Journal operates entirely offline and stores data locally on your device, your privacy is inherently protected.
+Since Target Archery Journal operates entirely offline and stores data locally on your device, your privacy is inherently protected.